nthienan/demo-credstash/README.md

 # **Secret Management System - CredStash**

 This project aims to demonstrate [`credstash`](https://github.com/fugue/credstash) tool for secret management.
+There is a slide for quick introduction to `credstash` [here](https://www.slideshare.net/thienan93/credstash).

 In order to use `credstash` we need to provision below AWS services:
 1. A master key in AWS Key Management Service (KMS), where it is stored in secure HSM-backed storage.
 The Master Key never leaves the KMS service.
 2. A DynamoDB table used for storing credentials.